Find The Best Insurance

 Current average APRs and weekly mortgage rate analysis

-The coronavirus pandemic has disrupted the economy and driven down the stock market
+The coronavirus pandemic has disrupted the economy and led to lower mortgage rates

 |Mortgage type||This week's APR||Last week's APR||Change from last week|